teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 - - -

-## Bootstrap: Build a Company without Raising Money.
+## Bootstrap: Build a Company without Raising Money

 Before you raise outside money, decide whether you can bootstrap your startup.
 Also, think about how far you can bootstap before raising seed capital.
 The more progress you make and the more traction you see, the sweeter your first term sheet will be.